Our IFAs meet their obligations to the FCA

 We charge competitive legal fees for our work and expect you to charge appropriately for your own time/advice, which makes providing Estate Planning advice not only a service that is in your clients’ very best interests but also a very lucrative one for you.

-Where IFAs prefer to refer clients to us, we assign a dedicated Goodwills Legal Services consultant to work with the practice.
+Where IFAs prefer to refer clients to us, we assign a dedicated Goodwills Legal Services Estate Planning Practitioner to work with the practice.
 Where this model is utilised, we will pay a referral fee from the work undertaken back out to you directly.
 Of course, any information which could lead to financial services sales will be passed back to the IFA practice by the consultant.

 State of the Art Software

 We provide all of our business partners with access to our state-of-the-art software, which allows client instructions to be taken accurately, efficiently and effectively.
 The software covers everything from basic Wills to complex Trusts, and includes the ability to prepare Lasting Powers of Attorney, Advance Decisions and a wide range of ancillary Estate Planning services.